Seirdy/seirdy.one/content/posts/website-best-practices.md

 The "users don't know better and need us to make decisions for them" mindset isn't without merits; however, in my opinion, it's overused.
 Using system fonts doesn't make your website harder to use, but it does make it smaller and stick out less to the subset of users who care enough about fonts to change them.
 This argument isn't about making software easier for non-technical users; it's about branding by asserting a personal preference.

+Moreover, third-party fonts may not always work.
+The Tor Browser's "Safer" and "Safest" modes and iOS 16's "Lockdown Mode" disable them.
+Content-blockers like Firefox Focus and uBlock Origin prominently expose remote-font toggles.
+If you ship remote fonts, you'll need to test your site with remote _and_ system fonts.

 ### Style&shy;sheet overrides aren't an excuse {#stylesheet-overrides-arent-an-excuse}

 It's not a good idea to require users to automatically override website stylesheets to see their preferred fonts.
 Doing so would break websites that use fonts such as Font Awesome to display vector icons.
 We shouldn't have these users constantly battle with websites the same way that many ad- and script-blocking users (myself included) already do when there's a better option.